 Lupercalia rituals took place in a few places: Lupercal cave, on Palatine Hill and within the Roman open-air, public meeting place called the Comitium.
 The festival began at Lupercal cave with the sacrifice of one or more male goats—a representation of sexuality—and a dog.

 The sacrifices were performed by Luperci, a group of Roman priests.
 Afterwards, the foreheads of two naked Luperci were smeared with the animals’ blood using the bloody, sacrificial knife.
 The blood was then removed with a piece of milk-soaked wool as the Luperci laughed.

 Feast of Lupercal

-Feasting began after the ritual sacrifice.
-When the feast of Lupercal was over, the Luperci cut strips, also called thongs or februa, of goat hide from the newly-sacrificed goats.
+In Ancient Rome, feasting began after the ritual sacrifice.
+When the feast of Lupercal was over, the Luperci cut strips, also called thongs or februa, of goat hide from the newly sacrificed goats.